 Representation.
 Individual owners or individual taxpayers may represent themselves or retain an Illinois licensed attorney to represent them before the Board.
-Corporations, Limited Liability Companies, Limited Partnerships and other similar entities shall be represented in an assessment appeal to the Lake County Board of Review by a person licensed to practice law in the State of Illinois (705 ILCS 205/1).
+Corporations, Limited Liability Companies, Limited Partnerships, and other similar entities shall be represented in an assessment appeal to the Lake County Board of Review by a person licensed to practice law in the State of Illinois (705 ILCS 205/1).
 The Lake County Board of Review requires that attorneys provide their license number on each appeal.
+Intervenor taxing districts must be represented by licensed attorneys.